- •

 Cabins on board

-On longer trips from Tallinn (All Ports) to Stockholm, Sweden some ferries provide cabin options so you can relax during the crossing.
+On longer trips from Tallinn to Stockholm, Sweden some ferries provide cabin options so you can relax during the crossing.
 Depending on the vessel, you might find private or shared cabins, and in some cases, pet-friendly cabins are also available.

 Cabins are available on the BALTIC QUEEN , Gabriella, Viking Cinderella ferries to Stockholm, giving you a comfortable place to rest during the trip.
 Both private and shared cabins may be offered.
 Make sure to book early, as they can sell out fast.